naem1023/alpaca-lora-for-huggingface/README.md

 #  😊 Alpaca-lora for huggingface implementation using Deepspeed and FullyShardedDataParallel 😊

+## Update Logs
+!!!
+There's some error when you update torch to 2.0.
+I'll fix it as soon as possible !!!
 ## Features
 - Multi-GPU training using DeepSpeed and Fully sharded Data Parallel with Accelerate
 - Training LLaMA using huggingface, lora, peft